Location Icon

 • Medications: For short-term relief or specific underlying conditions.

-• CBT (Cognitive Behavioral Therapy): It is useful in dizziness associated with anxiety and PPPD.
+• CBT (Cognitive Behavioral Therapy): Useful for anxiety-related dizziness and PPPD.

 NeuroEquilibrium: Your Partner in Vertigo Care

-• Medication guidance and follow-up for conditions like vestibular migraine, labyrinthitis, or Meniere’s.
+• Medication and follow-up for conditions such as vestibular migraine, labyrinthitis, or Meniere’s disease

 Who is this blog on vertigo symptoms meant for?